Vlastiboř (Tábor District): Administrative division

+Etymology

+The name is derived from the personal name Vlastibor, meaning "Vlastibor's (court, property)".

 Geography

 Vlastiboř is located about 17 km south of Tábor and 32 km north of České Budějovice.
-It lies mostly in the Třeboň Basin, but it also extends to the Tábor Uplands on the north and east.
-The Bechyňský Stream flows through the municipality.
-There is a set of ponds fed by the stream, situated in the northern part of the municipal territory.
+It lies mostly in the Třeboň Basin, but it also extends to the Tábor Uplands in the north and east.
+The stream Bechyňský potok flows through the municipality.
+There is a set of fishponds fed by the stream, situated in the northern part of the municipal territory.

 History

 The first written mention of Vlastiboř is from 1354.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-All the three villages in the municipality have well preserved buildings in the Folk Baroque style and are protected by law as two village monument reservations (Vlastiboř and Záluží) and one village monument zone (Svinky).
+All the three villages in the municipality have well preserved buildings in the Folk Baroque style and are protected as two village monument reservations (Vlastiboř and Záluží) and one village monument zone (Svinky).